 We’ll take you through the best camera brands.
 Understanding each brand and what it delivers will help you navigate through all the technical data.
-Once you know your Nikon from your Leica and your Pentax from your Polaroid, you’ll be able to make better decisions in the marketplace.
+Once you know Nikon from Leica and Pentax from Polaroid, you’ll be able to make better decisions in the marketplace.
 And it won’t take long until you’ve found the perfect camera.

 This might sound like we’re avoiding the issue, but it’s impossible to say which camera brand is the very best.
 There are several front runners, names that photographers at all levels will be familiar with.
 But each manufacturer has its own strategy and unique appeal in the camera world.

 Sony is one of the biggest tech companies in the world.
 But their rise in the camera world is a modern phenomenon.
-They’ve become leaders of digital mirrorless cameras, even though they started later than many rivals.
+They’ve become leaders in digital mirrorless cameras, even though they started later than many competitors.

 These are just a few of the biggest camera brands in photography.
 And we’re only scratching the surface.
 But the point is that every camera brand has its strengths.
 And once you know where each brand excels, you have a better understanding of the camera world.

 Now we’ll take a look at the best camera brands in more detail.
 We’ll tell you what each brand does best and why you need to know about them.